On transversality of bent hyperplane arrangements and the topological expressiveness of ReLU neural networks: Maps on polyhedral complexes and transversal thresholds

-\begin{remark} Although Section \ref{ss:nonsmoothtransversality} and Definition \ref{def:transversethreshold} require only that the map $F$ be smooth on cells, from this point onwards we restrict to the case that $F$ is affine linear on cells, since this is the setting relevant for understanding neural network maps.
-In this case, we can recast transversality on cells for affine linear maps $F$ in terms of $F$-nonconstant cellular neighborhoods, as follows. \end{remark}
+Although Section \ref{ss:nonsmoothtransversality} and Definition \ref{def:transversethreshold} require only that the map $F$ be smooth on cells, from this point onwards we restrict to the case that $F$ is affine-linear on cells, since this is the setting relevant for understanding ReLU neural network maps.
+For the remainder of this section, let $M$ be a polyhedral complex embedded in $\mathbb{R}^{n_0}$, $n_0 \in \mathbb{N}$, and let $F: |M| \rightarrow \mathbb{R}$ be a map that is affine-linear on cells.